minprog/pyprog/opdrachten/week6/hangman/index.md

 1. Peruse the starter code and note how the `Hangman` class is instantiated.
 What kind of parameters are needed to make a valid instance of `Hangman`?

 2. Find all occurrences of the `Hangman` object in the code.
 What methods are called on this object?
-What parameters are needed and what should the method return?
+What parameters are needed and what should each method return?

-3. Draw a UML class diagram from the information that you gathered.
-Because you're starting out and trying to understand the problem, put in all known implementation details.
+3. Draw a UML class diagram from the information you gathered.
+Because you are starting out and trying to understand the problem, put in all known implementation details.

 4. Think about the internal structure of the class: what variables do you need to support all expected operations?
 Write your ideas below the diagram.